Welcome to Butler Township, Butler County, PA

-The next Butler County recycling collection will be held at Environmental Coordination Services & Recycling (ECS&R) at 129 Ash Stop Road, Evans City, PA 16033, on Saturday, June 3rd & 24th.
+The next Butler County recycling collection will be held at Environmental Coordination Services & Recycling (ECS&R) at 129 Ash Stop Road, Evans City, PA 16033, on Saturday, December 15th.
 Please call ECS&R at 1-866-815-0016 to register for this event or if you have any questions.
-You can also register on-line at ecsr.net under the Collection Events tab.
-A listing of the dates for 2017 is in the Household Hazardous Waste Collection Flyer.
+You can also register on-line at http://www.ecsr.net/recycling-events/.
+A listing of all of the dates for 2018 can be found on the ECS&R website under Butler County Events.

 |Household Chemicals & Paints||$0.68/lb.|